-To use a mechanism with SHA hash size $\bf n$ bits, the public modulus of the RSA key must be at least 2n+2 bits long.
+To use a mechanism with SHA hash size n bits, the public modulus of the RSA key must be at least 2n+2 bits long.

-15. Vendor-defined mechanisms
+17. Vendor-defined mechanisms

 The following vendor-defined mechanisms are also available.
-The numeric values of vendor-defined key types and mechanisms can be found in the supplied <a href="https://pkcs11extra.hinter.pkcs11extra.hinter.pkcs11extra.hinter.pkcs11extra.hinter.pkcs12extra.hint
+The numeric values of vendor-defined key types and mechanisms can be found in the supplied pkcs11extra.h header file.

 Some mechanisms may be restricted from use in Security Worlds conforming to FIPS 140 Level 3.
-See the User Guide for your HSM for more information.
+See Cryptographic algorithms for more information.

-15.1.
+17.1.
 CKM\SEED\ECB\ENCRYPT\DATA and CKM\SEED\CBC\ENCRYPT\DATA